Experts call sepsis a medical emergency, leading cause of death in US hospitals

-ROCHESTER, NY (WROC) September is sepsis awareness month, experts say in short, sepsis is the body’s overwhelming and life-threatening response to an infection.
+ROCHESTER, N.Y.
+(WROC) — September is Sepsis Awareness Month and experts say, in short, sepsis is the body’s overwhelming and life-threatening response to an infection.

 If left untreated, sepsis can lead to tissue damage, organ failure, or death.
 Al Cardillo with the Home Care Association of New York State, says it should be treated as a medical emergency; sadly awareness is lacking.